Recommendations

 If you’re getting here by the ferry, keep in mind THERE ARE TWO companies who travel to and from Provincetown - Bay State Cruise Company and Boston Harbor cruises.
 They travel at different times than each other so you don’t have to wait hours in between your train/flight arrival and the ferry departure.

-FOR FOOD
+FOR FOOD and DRINKING

 The best lobster roll in Provincetown is from a place called Box Lunch.
 It’s the most affordable, the freshest, and there isn’t an insane line that you may find at other bigger restaurants who take advantage of the “market price” and give you a soggy, overly sauced roll.
 Trust me.